 Go for neutral tones when you have a room with exotic decorative pieces, you’re going for a natural, earth-inspired style, or you prefer a more holistic style in your home.
 If you want to play up the exotic feel, try Moroccan style rugs with tassels to elevate the overall design in the room.
 You could also have a neutral rug with a minimalist pattern in another neutral color, like grey or beige.

 For a natural, earth-inspired style, try earth-inspired colors like greys and blues on a rug with a natural, earthy pattern.
 If you want less color, opt for a beige rug with a wood-inspired pattern.
 Holistic homes are plant-filled and spacious.
 They don’t have a lot of colors, but careful pops of color, like thin blue stripes on a neutral rug, fit perfectly.
-Neutral, camel-colored Southwestern rugs are also meant for holistic homes.
+Neutral, camel-colored southwestern rugs are also meant for holistic homes.

 Just because you want a colorful rug, doesn’t mean it has to be bright pink and orange.
 Navy, emerald green, and burnt orange are all examples of deeper colors that look great in a variety of designs and style preferences.
 Dark, deep colors look great in bedrooms, libraries, dining rooms, and living areas.
 They contrast well with dark wood furniture, bright greenhouse plants, and wood floors.

 If you have a white tile floor, consider a navy rug.
 Navy goes incredibly well with white, and any navy rugs are designed with white prints as well.
 Dark wood floors pair perfectly with darker shades of orange (think a burnt orange, solid rug), and wood also looks great with a rich emerald green color rug.
 Use rugs with deep shades of purple on grey floors, such as grey wood tile or concrete floors.
 When using darker colors, be careful to not go pattern-crazy.
-Darker colors with wild patterns can look a little stuffy, so solid rugs with minimal patterns, or even just textured lines will look best.
+Darker colors with wild patterns can look a little stuffy, so solid rugs with minimal patterns, or even just striped lines will look best.

 When choosing a rug with an intricate pattern, there’s no need to get incredibly detailed about each and every color in the rug.
 You’ll end up bringing this beautiful rug home to realize there are hints of yellow, and now you love bringing home a bouquet of yellow flowers to accentuate the rug.
 This is why colorfully patterned rugs are so fun—they invite curiosity and creativity.